cricrio/100-days-of-code/log.md

 Ubuntu make is a command line tool wich allow you to download and install the latest version of popular developer tools.

 `umake web firefox-dev`

+### Day 5: January 6, 2017

+**Today's Progress**:

+I have done an algorithme to convert number to romain number.
+I start my new blog with Gatsby and tackyons